• Home

 Instructions

-1. Preheat oven to 350 degrees and spray a 9X13 inch pan with cooking spray.
+1. Preheat your oven to 350 degrees and spray a 9X13 inch pan with cooking spray.

-2. Place flour, sugar and salt in food processor and pulse until combined.
+2. Add some flour, sugar and salt to your handy food processor and pulse until it is all nice and combined.

-3. Add butter and process until the dough begins to form a ball, adding ice water if necessary.
+3. Add butter and process again until the dough begins to form a ball, adding a little cool water if you need to.

-4. Press dough evenly over the bottom of the prepared pan.
-Bake until crust is lightly golden, about 20 minutes.
+4. Now take that dough and press dough it evenly over the bottom of your pan.
+Pop it in the oven and let it bake until crust is lightly golden, about 20 minutes.
 Let cool for 30 minutes.

-7. After crust cools for 30 minutes, pour cheesecake filling evenly over the crust.
+6. Once those 30 cooling minutes are over, pour the cheesecake filling evenly over the crust.

-8. Spoon jam in dollops on top of filling and then swirl with a knife to combine.
+7. Now comes the fun part!
+Spoon some blueberry jam in dollops on top of the filling and then swirl it in with a knife.

-9. Bake for 35-45 minutes or until center is set.
-Cool in pan and then cut in squares.
+8. Bake this deliciousness for 35-45 minutes or until the center is set (jiggle it a little).
+Cool it in the pan (SO HARD!) and then cut it into squares.

 Recipe lightly adapted from the Stonewall Kitchen original!